Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Their habitat is moderate year-round (with temperatures seldomly exceeding 80F), yet gets quite dry in the summer and exceedingly rainy in the winter months from November to January.

-Sir James Tennent, in one of the first Western descriptions of a tarantula bite, describes how a man disturbed a P. fasciata in a wine cellar.
-The result was a fair amount of local pain and inflammation.
+Sir James Tennent, in one of the first descriptions of a tarantula bite, describes how a man disturbed a P. fasciata in a wine cellar.
+The result was swelling and local inflammation.

 Poecilotheria